kanidm/kanidm/kanidm_book/src/administrivia.md

     # Backup your docker's volume folder
     docker start <container name>

+## Method 3

+Automatic backups can be generated online by a `kanidmd server` instance by including the `[online_backup]` section in the `server.toml`.
+This allows you to run regular backups, defined by a cron schedule, and maintain the number of backup versions to keep.
+An example is located in [examples/server.toml](../../examples/server.toml).

 # Rename the domain

 There are some cases where you may need to rename the domain.
 You should have configured